r32rtb/aws_ping_saml/README.md

 More info:
 [Boto config tutorial](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)
 ```
 Update with Ping Federate URL and if MFA is needed.
+If MITM proxy used, add the ca_bundle.crt to the folder and adjust the script.
 ```
 ```
 Ping Federate will parse AD groups and create assertion for role switcher.
 The OGNL file can be adjusted accordingly to parse the groups for the assertion.
-The current format is AWS-SSO-<AWS ROLE>-<AWS ACCOUNT NUMBER>
+The current format for the AD groups is AWS-SSO-<AWS ROLE>-<AWS ACCOUNT NUMBER> and will populate the assertion to provide the role switcher.
 ```

 ## Usage